 If the plaintiff, or the defendant, is under the age of 18 a guardian ad litem will need to be appointed before you can proceed with your complaint.
 See the clerk.

 If you are a landlord seeking possession of your rental property ask the clerk of court for the landlord/tenant packet.
+You may also find the forms under the civil information and forms section.

 The defendant must be served a copy of the complaint and summons.
 Service must be made within the state of Montana.
 Service outside the state of Montana may not be valid.
 If you are serving a corporation, partnership or person who resides outside the state of Montana, consult Rule 4 of the Justice and City Court Civil Rules.
 You can not serve the defendant yourself.
 You can serve the defendant by having a levying officer or the sheriff give the forms to the defendant.
 You can serve the defendant by having a person over the age of 18 give the forms to the defendant.
 Proof of service must be signed by the person making the service and filed with the clerk of the justice court.
 The original summons must be returned to the clerk of the justice court.